Home sales for Vancouver Real Estate Market Report April 2018 as reported by Phil Moore, REBGV president.

 What Does this Mean if you are Buying a Property in Vancouver?

 These times in Vancouver purchasing a property can be challenging.
-Condos and Townhouses especially, have been in the hot seat for the last year, with 7 out of every 10 selling these days, you are sure to go up against competitive buyers wanting the same property you want.
-Detached single family homes have slowed down due to affordability, with 2 out of every 10 homes selling these days, buyers are able to be more selective with the homes they want knowing there is less competition out there.
+Condos and Townhouses especially, have been in the hot seat for the last year, with 4 out of every 10 homes selling these days, you are sure to go up against competitive buyers wanting the same property you want.
+Detached single family homes have slowed down due to affordability, with 1 out of every 10 homes selling these days, buyers are able to be more selective with the homes they want knowing there is minimal competition out there.

 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 2 years ago when anything and everything that went on the market for detached single family homes, sold.
-That market has changed today, home owners are staging their property to get its full potential value.
-On average, detached single family homes are getting 96.7% of the asking price.
+Think back to 3 years ago when anything and everything that went on the market for detached single family homes, sold.
+That market has changed today, many home owners are now staging their property to get its full potential value.
+On average, detached single family homes are selling for 95.1% of the asking price.
 Condos and Townhouses are experiencing more interest than detached single family homes due to affordability.

-Realtors have to be on the ball with having skill and techniques to maneuver through the many facets of home selling, it’s not as easy as just putting a sign on the lawn with a mad rush of buyers at the open house these days.
+Realtors have to be on the ball with having proven Marketing skills and techniques to maneuver through the many facets of home selling, it’s not as easy as just putting a sign on the lawn expecting a mad rush of buyers at an open house these days.
 Relying on and trusting your realtor to get you the most amount of money is critical for you to ensure you move on to where you need to go.
 Allow me to show you some of my clients testimonials, it speaks very clear on my performance.
+Want to know how my Proven Marketing Plan works, let’s meet.
 No two transactions are alike, and you need someone who’s on the top of their game to help you.
-Get in contact with me today to start this process, you’ll be glad you did.
+Get in contact with me today to start this process, Find out what your home is worth.

 Home Price Index*?

 The MLS® Home Price Index is modelled on the Consumer Price Index which measures the rate of price change for a basket of goods and services including food, clothing, shelter, and transportation.